Preetham-MNR/BandgapReference/README.md

 3.In the `Downloads` section `LTspiceXVII.exe` is present.Use this file to install LTSpiceXVII tool on computer.

 # Simulation Setup
-The steps for Bandgap Reference circuit SPICE simulations are given below.
+The SPICE simulation steps for Current mirror based Bandgap Reference circuit are given below.
-* 1.Download the `BGR_currentmirror` folder
+* 1.Download the `BGR_currentmirror` folder from this repository.
 * 2.Open the LTSpiceXVII tool and Clik on `File` in the tool bar.

      ![File](https://user-images.githubusercontent.com/26677041/84565859-fb82ce80-ad89-11ea-90b9-cf9ab1d03a54.PNG)